 Water Savings Dashboard

 Thank you Redwood City Water Customers!
-You led the effort in water savings, reaching an astounding 23% reduction in consumption in 2015 compared to 2013.
+You led the effort in water savings, reaching an astounding 23% reduction in consumption in 2015, and 20% reduction in 2016 compared to 2013.

 For more information visit the State Water Resource Control Board's Emergency Regulations Page